 Sobriety is essential—yes.
 But it’s not enough.

 Because while focusing only on sobriety may lead to short-term wins, it can also create long-term vulnerability.
-But choosing wellness means building a life where porn isn’t just resisted, it’s no longer needed.
-So ask yourself: Am I chasing sobriety, or am I pursuing wellness to be whole?
+But choosing emotional wellness means building a life where porn isn’t just resisted, it’s no longer needed.
+So ask yourself: Am I chasing sobriety, or am I pursuing emotional wellness to be whole?

 In the end the path you choose will shape your healing journey, define your success, and determine the kind of help that actually helps.
 Therefore, choose… but choose wisely.